controlshift/website-v2/_resources/getting-started-with-distributed-organizing.md

 * Expanding your reach at the [local](https://you.38degrees.org.uk/) level.
 * Making campaigns more compelling through the authentic voices of real people, confronting an issue personally, rather than the official voice of an advocacy organization.
 * Discovering novel ways to talk about issues or policy proposals that resonate more viscerally with members than talking points from insider think tanks.
+* Dramatically increasing the volume of campaigns that your organization launches and discovering more viral growth opportunities as a result.
 * Growing your supporter list by [tapping into your members’ personal networks](https://www.controlshiftlabs.com/case-study/coworker/).
 * Identifying new and novel campaign ideas from your members that can be [shared and replicated](https://www.controlshiftlabs.com/case-study/groundswell/) with other supporters.
 * [Collaborating with partner organizations](https://www.megaphone.org.au/partnerships/united-voice-national) that don’t have access to sophisticated digital campaigning tools and strategies.
 * Tackling campaigns that don’t have a single decision maker, but instead have tens or [hundreds of targets](https://www.controlshiftlabs.com/case-study/350/) that need to be pressured in their own way.
+* Developing local leaders or empowering local leaders to run locally targeted campaigns to pressure decision makers in their community.
 * Winning more victories that [improve more people’s lives](https://you.38degrees.org.uk/petitions/do-not-deport-wadih-chourey-vack-to-the-lebanon-just-because-his-parents-have-died).

 #### Getting Off the Ground